wafiibrahim/Neo4jBacon/README.md

 -clone repository
--make sure java version is 1.8 while runnin
+-make sure java version is 1.8 while running

 -check the port number whether its already in bind or not